 How to Make Alcohol at Home

-Since at least 10,000 BC, people have been producing alcoholic beverages.
-A container to ferment in, yeast and sugar are all needed to produce alcohol here.
-Things get trickier if you want to build something that genuinely tastes good!
+People have been producing alcoholic beverages since at least 10,000 BC.
+To produce alcohol, you need a container to ferment in, yeast, and sugar.
+However, things get trickier if you want to create something that genuinely tastes good!

 Different Types of Alcohol